arnolddevos/modular-fsm/README.md

 In the MFSM design a notification is best defined by implementing both `Command` and `Event` for one type.
 If the command is run, the state function should return it as a notfication.

+## Testing

+The MFSM approach ought to simplify testing in the same way it simplifies state functions.

+The biggest contribution to FSM test code is boilerplate to construct an initial and final state.
+This boilerplate must be updated whenever something is added or changed in the state type.

+The MFSM approach is to provide a separate test for each `Lens` implementation as well as each `Command`.
+The former are affected by changes in the state type but not necessarily the latter.
+Command tests involve more manageable initial and final view values.
+They can be easily organised into modules along with the commands.

 ## The FSM trait